Ricardo Oliveira: Atlético Mineiro

 A day after announcing his departure from Santos, 37-year-old Oliveira agreed to a two-year deal with fellow league team Atlético Mineiro.
-In September 2020, he officially left the club after alleging upaid wages and leaving back in June.
+In September 2020, he officially left the club after alleging unpaid wages and leaving back in June.

 Coritiba

 On 29 September 2020, aged 40, Oliveira was announced at Coritiba still in the top tier.
+On 28 May 2021, after spending three months without playing, he left the club.

+Later career

+On 24 January 2022, Oliveira was announced at São Caetano, but left the club ten days later after having disagreements with the club's board when signing his contract.
+On 5 February, he signed for Athletic-MG.

+Oliveira left Athletic on 5 April 2022, after helping the club to win the Campeonato Mineiro do Interior title.
+He stayed without a club for the remainder of the year, before being announced at Brasília on 2 January 2023.

+Oliveira departed Brasília on 15 March 2023, after just seven matches.
+He announced his retirement from professional football on 28 July, during an interview to portal ge.

 International career

 Oliveira made his debut for the Brazil national team against the Catalan XI on 25 May 2004, scoring in a 5–1 win.
-However, the game was not considered an official friendly match by FIFA.
+The game was not considered an official friendly match by FIFA.

 He was subsequently included in the squad for the 2004 Copa América, winning his first cap on 8 July 2004 against Paraguay.
 During the event he also scored his first international goal, in the quarter-final match against Mexico on the 18th, as Brazil went on to win the cup.

 Subsequently, Oliveira became a regular as a cover for Adriano, Robinho and Ronaldo.
 He was also included in the squad for the 2005 FIFA Confederations Cup, only missing out on the 2006 FIFA World Cup due to injury with Betis.

 After a one-year absence from the national team, new national coach Dunga recalled Oliveira for a friendly match with Switzerland on 15 November 2006.
 On 24 September 2015, exactly 15 years after his professional debut and eight after his last cap, he was called up as a replacement to injured Roberto Firmino for the first two matches of the 2018 World Cup qualification campaign against Chile and Venezuela, starting in the latter and scoring his side's last in a 3–1 win in Fortaleza.

 Oliveira scored again on 29 March 2016, netting his side's first in a 2–2 2018 World Cup qualification draw with Paraguay.
 On 5 May he was named among the 23-man list for the Copa América Centenario to be held in the United States, but was replaced by Jonas on 21 May due to injury.